 Jackie is an Occupational Therapist with over 30 years experience in a variety of areas.
-She started working at Curtin University in 2003 as a Disability Advisor and has been in the role of Senior AccessAbility Advisor since 2015, overseeing the AccessAbility Advisors and Curtin’s Specialist Mentoring Team.
+She worked at Curtin University for nearly 20 years as a Disability Advisor, and as the Senior AccessAbility Advisor from 2015 to 2022, overseeing Curtin’s Accessibility Services including the Curtin Specialist Mentoring Team.
 Jackie’s particular areas of interest are accessibility and Universal Design, mental health and understanding people from culturally diverse backgrounds.

 Stanley is currently working for a public practice accounting firm in the tax and business services area for small and medium businesses.
 Stanley obtained a Bachelor of Commerce from Curtin University and subsequently qualified as a certified practicing accountant (CPA).
 He has a passion for helping people and giving back to the community.

 Dr. Michelle Bunn

 Dr Michelle Bunn worked for over twenty years in the Western Australian public sector, specialising in policy and legislative development, Parliamentary liaison, research and analytical roles in the fields of public sector audit, management, employment equity and cultural diversity.
 Michelle is also familiar with the prevalence and multiplicity of disability presentations in the WA community.
 In addition to her employment experience with legislation and equity, she has an adult child living with chronic fibromyalgia.

 Scott La Vertu